 Pursue Internships or Fieldwork

 For a more comprehensive list of job openings, search GoldPASS, a free database of internship, volunteer, and job postings for UMN students.
-Organizations that have hired CLA students in the past and roles held include:

 - ACT Tutors, College Nannies & Tutors Edina Learning Center

 - Business Development Intern, Course Hero Inc.

 - Tumbling Instructor/Assistant Gymnastics Coach, Minneapolis Parks & Recreations Board

 - Environmental Education Internship, North Lakeland Discovery Center

 - Volunteer Classroom Leader, Athletes Committed to Educating Students

 - STEM Summer Camp Instructor, ID Tech Camps